Turku Cathedral School

-The school believes that it was founded in 1276 for the education of boys to become servants of the Church.
+The school is believed to have been founded in 1276 for the education of boys to become servants of the Church, a Cathedral school.
 The schoolhouse was situated within the wall surrounding the Cathedral of Turku.
 Mikael Agricola, the founder of Finnish literature, was the headmaster of the school 1539-1548.
-When the Royal Academy of Turku, now the University of Helsinki, was founded in 1640, the senior part of the school formed the core of the new university, while the junior year courses formed a trivialskola, a grammar school.
+When the Royal Academy of Turku, now the University of Helsinki, was founded in 1640, the senior part of the school formed the core of the new university, while the junior year courses formed a trivial school.
 The graduates of Turku Cathedral School were eligible to be admitted to the university.